darribas/gds16/_labs/Lab_06.md

 ### Data

-This session uses the **"John Snow's Cholera map""** dataset.
+This session uses the **"AirBnb listing for Inner London - MSOA level"** dataset.
 Go to the [Datasets](../datasets.html) tab to find out more information as well as instructions to download it.

 ### Additional materials

-* The ["Spatial Autocorrelation"](http://pysal.readthedocs.org/en/latest/users/tutorials/autocorrelation.html) in `PySAL`'s documentation is a good extension to the topics covered in this session.
-It illustrates other statistics beyond those covered in class, albeit it does so in a more advanced fashion.
+* Although a bit more advanced, the documentation for [`scikit-learn`](http://scikit-learn.org), a world-class Python library for machine learning, is excellent and includes many examples that cover the entire functionality set of the library.